screenshothis/screenshothis/README.md

 ## 🗂️ File Storage Setup (MinIO)

 This project uses MinIO as an S3-compatible object storage solution for local development.
+The MinIO service is configured in the `docker-compose.yml` file in the root directory.

 ### Prerequisites